pontusforsman/pontusforsman/README.md

 # Hi there! 👋 I'm Pontus

 Welcome to my GitHub profile!
-I'm passionate about technology, open-source contributions, and solving challenging problems through code.
+I'm passionate about technology and solving challenging problems through code.
 Here's a little more about me:

 ---

 ## 🚀 About Me

-- 💻 **Developer**: I specialize in building scalable and efficient software solutions.
+- 💻 **Developer**: Engineering Student at KTH Royal Institute of Technology.
-- 🌱 **Always Learning**: Currently diving deeper into AI and cloud computing.
+- 🌱 **Always Learning**: Currently strenghtening developer fundamentals 💪
-- 🌍 **Open Source Enthusiast**: I believe in the power of collaboration and sharing knowledge.
+-  🤖 Diving deeper into AI and ☁️ cloud computing.

 ---